Vietnam.vn - Nền tảng quảng bá Việt Nam

 Gastric polyps can occur equally in men and women of all ages.

-Common types of gastric polyps
+Common types of stomach polyps

 Diagnosis of gastric polyps

-Symptoms of gastric polyps
+Symptoms of stomach polyps

-• Pain or tenderness when pressing on the abdomen
+• Pain or tenderness when pressing on the abdomen.

 • Nausea

-• Blood in stool
+• Blood in the stool

 • Anemia